The Bank of Mum and Dad – How to help your child buy a home

 The guarantor can be removed from the mortgage at a later date if your child can prove they are able to take on the debt by themselves.

-Guarantor mortgages have been phased out in recent years but they haven’t completed vanished from the market.
+Guarantor mortgages have been phased out in recent years, but they haven’t completed vanished from the market.

-Buy a property with your child
+4. Buy a property with your child

 You could take out a joint mortgage with your child, making you equally liable for the repayment of the loan.
-The upside is that with your combined incomes, you may be able afford to take on a larger loan.
+The upside is that with your combined incomes, you may be able to afford to take on a larger loan.

 Plus if it is your second home and you are still on the mortgage when the property is sold, there may be capital gains tax (CGT) liabilities.
-Some lenders will let you take on a joint mortgage but your name doesn’t have to be added to the property’s title deeds, allowing you to side step paying CGT.
+Some lenders will let you take on a joint mortgage, but your name doesn’t have to be added to the property’s title deeds, allowing you to side step these tax problems.

 Always make sure you get the right advice before you make any decisions.

 The advantages and disadvantages of the Bank of Mum and Dad